Associative Yang-Baxter equation and Fukaya categories of square-tiled surfaces: Trigonometric solutions of the AYBE from symplectic geometry

-ramified along the origin $(0,0) \in \mathbb{T}$.
-The ramification locus consists of a number of points, which is equal to the number of cycles in the cycle decomposition of the commutator $[C_1,C_2]$ into disjoint union of cycles of varying lengths (from $1$ to $n$).
-Indeed, the curves $L_1$ and $L_2$ divide the surface $\Sigma$ into polygons, such that the point $p_i$ is contained in a $(2e(p_i)+2)$-gon, where $e(p_i)$ is the ramification index of the point $p_i$.
+consists of a number of points, which is equal to the number of cycles in the cycle decomposition of the commutator $[C_1,C_2]$ into disjoint union of cycles of varying lengths (from $1$ to $n$).
+Indeed, the curves $L_1$ and $L_2$ divide the surface $\widehat{\Sigma}_0$ into polygons, such that the point $p_i$ is contained in a $(2e(p_i)+2)$-gon, where $e(p_i)$ is the ramification index of the point $p_i$.

 We let $b_k$ denote the number of $k$-cycles, so that we have $n=\sum_{k=1}^n k b_k$.
-We record the following elementary computation, which follows from the above explicit description of $\Sigma$ as a union of $b$-polygonal regions, or also by the Riemann-Hurwitz formula. \begin{prop} The number of points in $\widehat{\Sigma_0} \setminus \Sigma_0$ is equal to $b= \sum_{k=1}^n b_k$.
+We record the following elementary computation, which follows from the above explicit description of $\widehat{\Sigma}_0$ as a union of $b$-polygonal regions, or also by the Riemann-Hurwitz formula. \begin{prop} The number of points in $\widehat{\Sigma_0} \setminus \Sigma_0$ is equal to $b= \sum_{k=1}^n b_k$.
 The Euler characteristic of $\Sigma_0$ is $\chi(\Sigma_0)=-n$.
 Consequently, the genus $g$ is determined by the formula In particular, $g=1$ if and only if $C_1$ and $C_2$ commute. \ed \end{prop}

 Finally, we need to incorporate the proper subset $A \subset S$ that appears in an associative Belavin-Drinfeld structure $(S,C_1, C_2, A)$.
 This data enters in determining a partial compactification of $\Sigma_0$.